Hopes Dim For Gaza Truce Before Ramadan As War Enters Sixth Month

 "Then it will be possible to advance it and take a position," he said.

-As talks drag on, the United Nations has warned repeatedly that famine looms for Palestinians struggling to survive in the territory.
+As talks drag on, the United Nations has warned repeatedly that famine looms in the territory.

 "It is a tragedy for humankind and a disgrace for civilisation that today, in the 21st century, this humanitarian disaster cannot be stopped," said Chinese Foreign Minister Wang Yi.

-By late January the war had damaged around half of all buildings in Gaza and rendered the territory“uninhabitable” for its 2.4 million people, a UN agency said, warning the impact would only worsen if the war continued.
+By late January the war had damaged around half of all buildings in Gaza and rendered the territory "uninhabitable" for its 2.4 million people, a UN agency said.

 The health ministry on Wednesday said 20 people had died of malnutrition and dehydration, at least half of them children.